Jason-Rada/Excel_Project-Data_Analytics/Project_2_Analysis/README.md

 #### 💡 Insights

-- 💼 Job roles like Senior Data Engineer and Data Scientist command higher median salaries both in the US and internationally, showcasing the global demand for high-level data expertise.
+- 💼 Job roles such as Senior Data Engineer and Data Scientist offer higher median salaries both in the US and abroad, showing the global demand for advanced data skills.
-- 💰 The salary disparity between US and Non-US roles is particularly notable in high-tech jobs, which might be influenced by the concentration of tech industries in the US.
+- 💰 The salary gap between US and non-US roles is especially noticeable in tech positions, likely due to the large number of tech companies based in the US.

     ![2_Project_Analysis_Chart2.png](/0_Resources/Images/2_Project_Analysis_Chart2.png)

 #### **🤔 So What**

-- These salary insights are important for planning and salary negotiations, helping professionals and companies align their offers with market standards while considering geographical variations.
+- These salary insights are useful for career planning and negotiations, helping both professionals and employers align their expectations with market standards and regional differences.
 ## 3️⃣ What are the top skills of data professionals?

 ### 🔧 Skill: Power Pivot